-The Bonds are direct, general obligations of the State issued pursuant to Section 9(a) of Article IX of the Illinois Constitution and the Bond Act ("GO Bonds"), and by law the full faith and credit of the State is pledged for the punctual payment of interest on the Bonds as the interest becomes due and for the punctual payment of the principal thereof at maturity, or any earlier redemption date, and premium, if any.
+The Bonds are direct, general obligations of the State issued pursuant to Section 9 of Article IX of the Illinois Constitution and the fund accelerated pension benefit payments pursuant to the Bond Act ("GO Bonds"), and by law the full faith and credit of the State is pledged for the punctual payment of interest on the Bonds as the interest becomes due and for the punctual payment of the principal thereof at maturity, or any earlier redemption date, and premium, if any.
 The Bond Act provides that the section of the Bond Act making such pledge is irrepealable until all GO Bonds issued under the Bond Act, including the Bonds, have been paid in full.